pinkeshbadjatiya/google-drive-sync/README.md

 ### Note
-The code is essentially naive but very useful if you want to sync data on drive.google.com using terminal.
+If you want to sync data on drive.google.com using terminal and have a very absurd but useful directory sstructure then you are at the right place.

+google-grive-sync is a simple wrapper function written in bash according to custom specifications.
+It essentially brings various directories, settings, runs some backup-scripts and sructures the code for upload on drive.google.com.
+Best thing is, it does not move a file.
+Everything is done by soft/hard linking.
+This gives a very good directory structure for drive.google.com while keeping the original data intact.

-Another factor, why i use this code is, i do not need to change my directory location for syncing(like in dropbox) where we sync a single folder.
-We can just soft link the folder and make sure they are not dangling links before syncing.
+<b>Why i use this code?</b>
+Because, I do not need to change my directory location for syncing(like in dropbox) where we sync a single folder.
+We can just soft link the folders and make sure they are not dangling links before syncing.
+The code is essentially naive but very useful after custom tweaks :P.